 The problem confronting many companies is that hunting for qualified talents can be challenging.
 Moreover, primarily education and training programs are continually struggling to catch up with companies’ dynamic and rapidly increasing requirements.
 Demand for advanced skills in the labor market has never been higher.

-Digital tools and social media have become essential tools for HR recruitment strategists seeking to find the perfect candidates for increasingly complex job roles within their organizations.
+Social media have become essential tools for HR recruitment strategists seeking to find the perfect candidates for increasingly complex job roles within their organizations.
 Recent statistics reveal how commonplace HR’s usage of social media has become.
-87% of HR recruiters use LinkedIn, while 55% turn to Facebook and 47% to Twitter to find high-quality candidates in the United States.
+87% of HR recruiters use LinkedIn, while 55% turn to Facebook and 47% to Twitter to find high-quality candidates.
 Expect HR professionals to begin using even more powerful search tools based on these social media platforms in the future.

 Enhanced Employer Branding

-Potential employees, on the other hand, also have an enormous amount of information about companies at their fingertips, which has resulted in the growing importance of employer branding.
+Potential employees, on the other hand, also have an enormous amount of information about companies at their fingertips.
+This access to information has led to the growing importance of employer branding.
 Employer branding has now become a crucial part of core HR responsibilities that cannot be overlooked, and 80% of global leaders now acknowledge that employer branding has a significant impact on their ability to hire top talent.
 If your company does not have an attractive mission statement or clearly communicate online why it is a trailblazer in its industry along with receiving top ratings as an employer, the top candidates will most likely end up elsewhere.

 Intensified Internal Digitalization

 HR activities must also adapt to this changing landscape when it comes to internal matters.
-Digital tools such as IoT and AI could improve communication and staff handling by automating HR tasks, especially in mid and large-sized companies.
+IoT and AI could improve communication and staff handling by automating HR tasks, especially in mid and large-sized companies.

-With the arrival of tech-savvy digital natives in the workforce, HR executives will need to integrate both the digital natives and new technologies into the organizational culture, which will, in turn, make companies more attractive in the eyes of this new and innovative generation of employees.
+With the arrival of tech-savvy digital natives in the workforce, HR executives will need to integrate digital natives and new technologies into the organizational culture.
+This will, in turn, make companies more attractive in the eyes of this new and innovative generation of employees.
 Additionally, HR should focus specifically on fostering a culture of innovation by providing the right tools and working environment.

 High Prioritization of HR Development, Training, and Education

 Finally, digital tools can also play a crucial role in promoting organizational workshops and training.
-HR executives should keep in mind that employees should continuously upgrade their skills to remain highly competent experts in their fields.
+Employees should continuously upgrade their skills to remain highly competent experts in their fields.
 Of course, you cannot expect grown adults with families and established careers to pursue new degrees.

-Nevertheless, implementing innovative learning tools such as e-learning platforms, resource sharing systems in the cloud, or virtual classrooms could have a significant impact on knowledge attainment while preventing companies from investing in educational programs with a negative ROI.
+Nevertheless, implementing innovative learning tools such as e-learning platforms, resource sharing systems in the cloud, or virtual classrooms have a significant impact on knowledge attainment.
+However, it is important that companies no longer invest in educational programs with a negative ROI.
 After all, mastery is one of the three factors, along with autonomy and purpose, listed by Dan Pink as the intrinsic motivators for employees in the digital age.
-Thus, allowing your employees to strive towards mastery in their everyday work will help you attract and retain the top talents.
+Thus, you attract and retain the top talents by allowing your employees to strive towards mastery in their everyday work.

 Dan Pink delivers a TED talk about what motivates workers in the digital age.